AriFordsham/GHCWiki/mailing-lists-and-irc.md

 The traffic level varies quite a bit depending on how much activity there is.

-Checkins for packages are reported on the [ cvs-libraries mailing list](http://www.haskell.org/mailman/listinfo/cvs-libraries).
+Checkins for packages are reported on the [ Libraries mailing list](http://www.haskell.org/mailman/listinfo/libraries).
 To get mail from all the `cvs-*` lists, subscribe to the [ cvs-all mailing list](http://www.haskell.org/mailman/listinfo/cvs-all) (but don't post there, please).

 ## IRC